Best Android Phone Under $100

 One more thing: Don't expect software updates to be as quick as the unlocked version.

-Best on AT&T
+Best on Cricket Wireless (AT&T)

-Bottom line: Probably the best Samsung phone you're gonna find for under a hundred bucks.
+Bottom line: LG's got a strong prepaid game these days, and the Harmony is no exception.

-One more thing: Don't expect an update to Android Nougat anytime soon, if ever.
+One more thing: Don't expect many updates with this phone.
+That's the price of prepaid.

-Best on T-Mobile
+Best on MetroPCS (T-Mobile)

-Samsung Galaxy On5
+Samsung Galaxy J3 Prime

-A distant cousin of the AT&T Express Prime, T-Mobile's Galaxy On5 packs in the essentials for a good deal less than $100.
-Once again you're dealing with Samsung's own Exynos 3475 Quad processor and 1.5GB of RAM and a similar style of chassis.
+MetroPCS's Galaxy J3 Prime packs in the essentials for a good deal less than $100.
+You're dealing with an entry-level quad-core processor, at 1.4GHz, 1.5GB of RAM, and a familiar Samsung-style chassis.

-The biggest difference is the network — if you're in a great location for T-Mobile coverage, you'll get largely the same experience as the AT&T GoPhone offering, only for less cash on a network that might suit you better.
+The biggest difference is the network — if you're in a great location for T-Mobile coverage, you'll be able to take advantage of this decent phone at MetroPCS.

-Bottom line: The Galaxy On5 is about a year old at this point, but still a decent buy for the money.
+Bottom line: You'll get Android 7.0 Nougat out of the box, which is rare for a phone this cheap.

-One more thing: You'll need to buy a refill pack to get the On5 for this price, which nudges the price a little over $100 in total.
+One more thing: The phone is also available on T-Mobile, but it's over double the cost for some reason.

 Best on Sprint